dexterford77/engineering-project/README.md

 ## CLI, Running, and Requirements
 For the purposes of simplicity, `app.py` contains a Command Line Interface to process the file.
 It takes a single argument of `--file_path` which is the relative path to the file to run against.
-For example, the file `corrupt.txt` could be processed by running `python app.py examples/corrupt.txt`.
+For example, the file `corrupt.txt` could be processed by running `python app.py --file_path examples/corrupt.txt`.

 This process is written using Python 3.6 and contains python requirements in `requirements.txt` which can be installed using [pip](https://pypi.org/project/pip/).